 Further to these educational classes, you will also play a very active role in facilitating HIV/AIDS Support Groups for sufferers, discussing topics such as healthy living, prevention, living with the virus and even touch on topics such as future income generation for the family, sustainable food sources and supporting the group members in their interests and what they would like to learn about.

 Fun & Travel

-The iSimangaliso Wetland Park is ideal for great game viewing.
+The iSimangaliso Wetland Park (only a short drive away!) is ideal for great game viewing, as well as nearby world-famous game reserves where you can go on endless safari’s.
 Besides the regular game drives, you can enjoy a hippo and crocodile boat cruise up the estuary, go for a horse ride on the beach or go on a night game-drive at nearby Thanda Private Game Reserve.

 Although your volunteer work will give you a fantastic opportunity to be immersed in Zulu culture, you can also watch Zulu Dancing, taste homemade Zulu beer, go on a Cultural Village Tour and for a traditional Zulu meal.
 There are also many curios and crafts on sale in the town, which is a five-minute walk from the base.